 I’m walking on eggshells, finding that I have to really think hard about what I say around her.
 Some days I am so afraid I say nothing.

-Slipping up could mean ending up being chastised, verbally abused, or given the complete cold shoulder for days, all of which make me feel like in her eyes, I’m some kind of monster.
+Slipping up could mean ending up being chastised, verbally abused, or given the complete cold shoulder for days, all of which make me feel like, in her eyes, I’m some kind of monster.

-And sometimes I wonder that maybe I am a horrible person.
+And sometimes I wonder if maybe I am a horrible person.
 I think to myself, “I must have done something to make Celia so angry, so abusive to me.”
 That I must have done something to turn her into an abuser!

 Whatever I do for Cecilia is never good enough! — I am always feeling bad around her.

 At other times I am more rational.
-I realize being an abuser is something Cecelia chooses to be — that no matter what I do I don’t deserve to be abused!
+I realize being an abuser is something Cecelia chooses to be — that no matter what I do, I don’t deserve to be abused!